-As of March 15, 2021, we had 53 employees, all of whom were based in Israel.
+As of March 15, 2022, we had 66 employees, all of whom were based in Israel.
 Some of our employees may be called upon to perform up to 36 days (and in some cases more) of annual military reserve duty until they reach the age of 40 (and in some cases, up to 45 or older) and, in emergency circumstances, could be called to immediate and unlimited active duty.
 In the event of severe unrest or other conflict, individuals could be required to serve in the military for extended periods of time.
-Since September 2000, in response to increased tension and hostilities, there have been occasional call-ups of military reservists, including in connection with the 2006 conflict in Lebanon, and the December 2008, November 2012 and July 2014 conflicts with Hamas, and it is possible that there will be additional call-ups in the future.
+Since September 2000, in response to increased tension and hostilities, there have been occasional call-ups of military reservists, including in connection with the 2006 conflict in Lebanon, and the December 2008, November 2012 and, July 2014 conflicts with Hamas, and it is possible that there will be additional call-ups in the future.
 Our operations could be disrupted by the absence of a significant number of our employees related to military service or the absence for extended periods of one or more of our key employees for military service.
 Such disruption could materially adversely affect our business and results of operations.
-Additionally, the absence of a significant number of the employees of our Israeli suppliers and contractors related to military service or the absence for extended periods of one or more of their key employees for military service may disrupt their operations.
+Additionally, the absence of a significant number of the employees of our Israeli suppliers and contractors related to military service or the absence for extended periods of military service may disrupt their operations.